Exploring Monclova Coahuila: Off-the-Beaten-Path Attractions

-Monclova is a city of mining origins in the northern state of Coahuila, which stood out, in a certain moment of the coahuilense history, by its natural deposits of coal.
+Monclova is a city of mining origins in the northern state of Coahuila, which stood out, at a certain moment of the coahuilense history, by its natural deposits of coal.

 If you are in Monclova, you have a variety of activities at your fingertips; you can stroll through its museums and parks, enjoy its gastronomy, or its lively nightlife.